 Faulty Hardware/ Factory fault: The unit must have had a fault from factory.
 Instead of rooting or dismantling the phone, If the phone is still under a warranty, its best advice to take it back for replacement or repairs.

-N/B: Please instead of forming hard guy and spoiling your device :-), you can always take it to a techie to help you out with any challenging procedure.
+N/B: Please instead of forming hard guy and spoiling your device :-), you can always take it to a techie, or a service centre, to help you out with any challenging procedure.